aws-samples/amazon-ec2-mssql-workshop/workshop/content/Intro/_index.md

 pre = "<b>1. </b>"
 +++

-Before we can start build, let's make sure you know the terms and definitions, and what you going to build (and why)
+Before we can start the build, let's make sure you know the terms and definitions, and what you going to build (and why)

 {{% children showhidden="false" %}}